16 000 kilometers on a KTM 890 Adventure – review

 KTM and quality issues

 There’s a lot written about KTM and quality issues.
 It’s developed into a thing.
 To portray KTM as worse than other brands.
-Which is, in my honest opinion, a “truth” with a boatload of modifications.
+Which is, in my honest opinion, a “truth” with many modifications.
 If you search for “KTM + reliability issues“, well make up your own mind.

 I am not denying there has been problems with various models.
 Or that there still are problems surfacing.
 Far from.
 But my point is that, at least today, in 2023, a KTM motorcycle can be as good, as trustworthy and as capable as any other brand.
 Shit can happen, regardless of what you buy.
 Regular maintenance is as always key.